Proper Policies in Infinite-State Stochastic Shortest Path Problems: Main Results

 By Prop.\ \ref{prp-propnegdp}(a), $\hat J_\d$ solves Bellman's equation for the $\d$-perturbed problem, while by Prop.\ \ref{prp-proptaffmonf}, $\lim_{\d\downarrow0}\hat J_\d(x)=\hat J(x)$.
 This suggests that $\hat J$ solves the unperturbed Bellman equation, which is the ``limit" as $\d\downarrow0$ of the $\d$-perturbed version.
-Indeed we will show a stronger result, namely that $\hat J$ is the unique solution of Bellman's equation within the set of functions
+Indeed, under a certain assumption we will show a stronger result, namely that $\hat J$ is the unique solution of Bellman's equation within the set of functions